tweag/nickel/doc/manual/typing.md

 using a type annotation `exp : Type`, which delimits a statically typed block.

 Nickel also has type inference, sparing you writing unnecessary type annotations.
+You can use `_` anywhere in a type to ask the typechecker to infer this part for you.

 ## Type system

 Let us now have a quick tour of the type system.
 The basic types are:

 - `Dyn`: the dynamic type.
-This is the type given to most expressions outside of a typed block.
+This is the type given to most expressions outside a typed block.
 A value of type `Dyn` can be pretty much anything.
 - `Number`: the only number type.
-Currently implemented as arbitrary precision rationals.
+Currently, implemented as arbitrary precision rationals.
 Common arithmetic operations are exact.
 The power function using a non-integer exponent is computed on floating point values, which might incur rounding errors.